Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Proof of the main estimate eq:main-q-A-combined-estimate in the internal region

 as desired, proving \zcref[noname]{eq:transport:bulk}.
 The integrated estimate in \zcref[noname]{eq:transport:bulk:integrated} follows immediately by applying the divergence theorem in \zcref{lemma:transport:div-lemma}. \end{proof}

 In what follows, we will also need to control $\nabla_{\HprVF}\Phi_1$, for $\Phi_1$ solving \zcref[noname]{eq:transport:main-lemma:Phi1-Phi2-relation}.
-We observe that $\HprVF$ plays a special role as it is the only derivative of $\mathfrak{q}$ that we have control of globally from the hyperbolic estimates in \zcref[cap]{prop:combined-estimate:main} due to the loss of the other derivatives at the trapped set.
+We observe that $\HprVF$ plays a special role as it is the only derivative of $\mathfrak{q}$ that we have control of globally from the hyperbolic estimates in \zcref[cap]{prop:combined-estimate:main} due to the loss of the other derivatives at the trapped set. \begin{lemma} Let $U\in \realHorkTensor{k}(\Manifold)$.
+Then we have that